knative/docs/docs/install/README.md

 # Installing Knative

+!!! note
+    Please also take a look at the [Serving Architecture](../serving/architecture.md), which explains the Knative components and the general networking concept.

 You can install the Serving component, Eventing component, or both on your cluster by using one of the following deployment options: